 Clay Henry is the publisher and executive editor of Hawgs Illustrated.
-A graduate of the University of Central Arkansas, he is a member of the Football Writers Association of America and a voter for the Heisman Trophy and has been inducted into the Arkansas Sportswriters and Sportscasters Hall of Fame.
+He is a member of the Football Writers Association of America and its All-America committee, voter for the Heisman Trophy and has been inducted into the Arkansas Sportswriters and Sportscasters Hall of Fame.

 Mortensen assembles all-star cast for passing academy